-You can brush your extensions while hair is wet or dry.
+You can brush your extensions while your hair is wet or dry.
 The process is very similar and interchangeable.
-General rules are to be very gentle and careful.
+The general rules are to be very gentle and careful.
 You should under no circumstance brush aggressively or pull on the strands!
-This can lead to damage on both the extensions and your natural locks.
+This can lead to damage to both the extensions and your natural locks.

-Dry-brushing is nothing to write about, really.
-Just treat it as your own hair.
-The other method is bit trickier.
+Dry-brushing is nothing to write about.
+Just treat it as your hair.
+The other method is a bit trickier.

 Brushing Wet Hair Extensions